adri27info/Flowio/README.md

    Make sure to replace `"your_generated_app_password"` with the app password you generated.

    IMPORTANT!!
 The email may not be sent because you have an antivirus on your computer that is blocking it.
 This is a normal occurrence, and to test the app, you'll need to disable your antivirus, as some antiviruses, such as Avast, block the SSL certificate and prevent emails from being sent.
+This aside, if the email is sent, it should have been sent to your primary inbox or spam folder, so keep this in mind.

 ### Summary